-Paragraphs 3.12 to 3.16 of the UK Vertical Guidelines track the provisions of the Vertical Block Exemption, providing that agreements which have as their 'centre of gravity' the licensing of IPRs will fall outside the Vertical Block Exemption.
-In such cases, the antitrust analysis is different.
+Paragraphs 3.12 to 3.16 of the UK Vertical Guidelines mirror the provisions of the Vertical Block Exemption, providing that agreements which have as their 'centre of gravity' the licensing of IPRs will fall outside the Vertical Block Exemption.
+In such cases where the agreements fall outside the Vertical Block Exemption, the antitrust analysis is different.
 The relevant considerations include the application of the European Commission's Technology Transfer Block Exemption.